Bisila Bokoko: Speaker

+Author

+In 2023, Bokoko published her first book, "Todos Tenemos Una Historia Que Contar" (Plataforma Testimonio).
+The autobiography highlights the ups and downs of her personal and business journey.

 Philanthropy

 In 2009, Bokoko founded BBALP (Bisila Bokoko African Literacy Project), a nonprofit organization headquartered in New York City.
 With current presence in Ghana, Kenya, Zimbabwe and Uganda.
 BBALP is committed to promoting literacy across the continent through the opening of libraries.
 The motto is : “with a book, you are never alone”.

 On 17 April 2013, Bokoko hosted the Pikolinos Maasai Gala at the United Nations in collaboration to support the Kenyan tribe.
 Through the Maasai Project, over 1,600 Maasai women hand embroider leather onto Pikolinos shoes and bags, enabling them to earn a stable income while preserving their cultural heritage and way of life.

 She is an advisory board member of United Nations EMPRETEC Women Programs fostering entrepreneurship skills among women in Latin America, Africa and the Middle East.

+Awards and recognition

+In 2019, the Hospitality Committee for the United Nations Delegations (HCUND) officially awarded Bokoko "Citizen of the World" during a New York ceremony.

+In 2020, Bokoko was featured on the cover of Vogue Business magazine September issue photographed by Paola Kudacki.
+In the interview, she shares her leadership story moving from Spain to the US for an internship and working up the corporate ladder.

+Vanity Fair featured Bokoko on their "Best Dressed List of 2023" as "The Most Elegant" alongside Marta Ortega, Miren Arzalluz, Susi Sánchez, Sofia Palazuelo, and Sassa De Osma.